cxl-micron-reskit/famfs/markdown/vm-configuration.md

 pmem device.
 You must check your available memory and make sure that you have enough to back the entire range - if not, it won't work well...

-AFter doing that, you willl need too run the following command (assuming your system is in efi mode:
+After doing that, you will need too run the following command (assuming your system is in efi mode:

     sudo grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg